 - Witnesses to All the World: God’s Heart for the Nations, by Jim and Carol Plueddemann

-If one of these guides catches your eye, why not order a copy today and review it for your group?
+If one of these guides catches your eye, why not order a copy today and review it for yourself or your group?

 2. Free materials